 What is a sleep EEG?

 A sleep EEG will be performed by a clinical physiologist.
 EEG is the abbreviation of electroencephalogram, which is the recording of electrical activity produced by the brain.
 It can help to explain fits or seizures and is a tool to help your doctor in making a diagnosis.
 The activity is recorded on a computer and a video recording of you is made at the same time.
-A sleep study is similar except that we specifically ask you to halve your normal night’s sleep and to take a small dose of melatonin which is a medication designed to help you sleep.
-We also record for a longer period of time.
-Together, this can help us learn even more about the health of your brain.
+We ask you to deprive yourself of sleep and you may be given a small dose of melatonin which is a medication designed to help you sleep.
+We also record for a longer period of time than a routine EEG.
+Together, this can help us learn more about the health of your brain.

 Why do I need a sleep EEG?